 Just think about it.
 If the discussions between the M&A Advisor and their prospective client have been open and realistic, why would the engagement agreement need to include a minimum?

-(If you are looking at an M&A engagement agreement and this doesn’t make sense to you yet, please contact me below.)
+(If you are looking at an M&A engagement agreement and this doesn’t make sense to you yet, I suggest you find an Exit Coach or experienced mentor.
+You can also post a comment below and I’ll be pleased to help.)

 Why Smaller Transactions Are Often More Work Than Larger Ones